2001 Daytona 500: Race summary

+The Big One

 On lap 173, a huge crash eliminated 18 cars in a spectacular fashion.
 This began when Robby Gordon, coming onto the back straightaway, turned Ward Burton in the outside lane.
 Burton then hit Tony Stewart, who turned back across the middle of the racetrack, collecting most of the field behind him.
 Stewart took the worst ride of any driver in that crash, as his car turned against the wall after being hit by Burton, caught a pocket of air, got pushed airborne over Robby Gordon and flipped over twice, and then landed on top of Jason Leffler before coasting to a stop in the infield.
 Bobby Labonte's hood broke off and got attached to Stewart's car, causing his engine to catch fire.
 Stewart's vehicle was described as something similar to Richard Petty's rollover crash in the 1988 race.
 Mark Martin collided first with the outside wall and then got hit by at least two other cars, destroying the rear end of his.
 Martin managed to limp his car back to pit road and abandon it.
 Also involved in this crash were Jeff Gordon, Terry Labonte, Andy Houston, Buckshot Jones, Dale Jarrett (the defending Daytona 500 winner), Jeff Burton, Elliott Sadler, Kenny Wallace, John Andretti, and Jerry Nadeau.
 Only a few drivers, including Earnhardt; Elliott; Ron Hornaday Jr.; and Ken Schrader, were able to avoid the crash with intact cars.
 The race was red-flagged for extensive cleanup.
 When the red flag was over, the race restarted on lap 180, with Dale Earnhardt Jr. in the lead.
 Marlin led the next three laps before Waltrip took over again.